Exclusive: Saudi Aramco pursues war cover after attacks - sources

 As well as Aramco, a Saudi petrochemical company is also looking for terror and war insurance in Eastern Province where the attacks took place, a fourth source said.

 “We have received more enquiries,” said Scott Bolton, director, crisis management at insurance broker Aon (AON.N), adding that both domestic and international companies were checking whether they were covered for such attacks.
-Saudi Basic Industries Corp (SABIC) (2010.SE), which Aramco agreed to buy in a $69.1 billion deal this year, already has war insurance, one of the sources said.
+Saudi Basic Industries Corp (SABIC) 2010.SE, which Aramco agreed to buy in a $69.1 billion deal this year, already has war insurance, one of the sources said.

 SABIC did not immediately respond to a request for comment, but said in its 2018 annual report that it “kept a close eye on emerging geopolitical interruption risks” and had added cyber insurance to its global insurance program.